OctopusDeploy/blog/blog/2023-10/understanding-performance-team-types/index.md

 ## The new descriptive team types

-With the addition of user-centricity, four team types emerge.
+With the addition of user-centricity, 4 team types emerge:

 - User-centric
 - Feature-driven
 - Developing
 - Balanced

-The team types are found by splitting performance using the assessment criteria (software delivery and operational performance, and user-centricity), but they also predict certain outcomes.
+The researchers found the team types by splitting performance using the assessment criteria (software delivery and operational performance, and user-centricity).
+But the team types also predict certain outcomes.
 You can use these team types as personas to work out how to increase the impact of software delivery and improve developer experience.

 ![The relative performance of the four team types against the three performance measures](team-type-performance.png)